 Naturally, snooping through the property tax records of your neighbor is not a thrilling prospect.
 Fortunately, there is a very easy method of gathering information when you want to appeal your property assessment-go online and check a few real estate websites and look at what has been sold in your area recently.

 Avoid automatically looking at the listings.
 If possible, get the actual selling prices of the homes.
-But it is important to note that the assessment value of your property is not always going to reflect its fair market value.
+But it is important to note that the assessed value of your property is not always going to reflect its fair market value.
 Whereas some assessments are founded on home sales, others can be based on the replacement cost of your home together with the valuation of the land that it stands on.
 Bear in mind that although your home may be a dump in the middle of expensive mansions, it is going to acquire some value due to the surrounding area.

 Find an external appraiser

 So you have made your decision-after checking with your neighbors and consulting the assessor, you still think that your property is highly overvalued.
 In case it is not a simple mistake that can be corrected by visiting the assessor’s office again, this leaves you in an awkward situation.
-Whereas there are fixed rules and regulations that are used by assessors when establishing the value of property, there is undoubtedly room for opinion.
+Whereas there are fixed rules and regulations that are used by assessors when establishing the value of a property, there is undoubtedly room for opinion.
 And you are now in a tricky position because you are contesting a professional opinion, not a fact.

 As one way of solving the problem, you can respond using another professional opinion.
 Even though some jurisdictions will not allow you to engage an external appraiser to strengthen your appeal, you should think about it where you are permitted to do so.
 A different certified professional (belonging to either the American Society of Appraisers or the National Association of Independent Fee Appraisers) will greatly assist you to convince the appropriate parties that your home was overvalued.
 (Clarke)